Last updated on July 22, 2025

 Titan of Industry

-Titan of Industry is already showing its face in Standard and Explorer/Pioneer as a good ramp and reanimator target.
-It’s too much value and flexibility as a massive 7/7 reach with a 4/4 trample buddy, but you can choose between other modes.
+Titan of Industry showed its face in its Standard and Explorer/Pioneer as a good reanimator and ramp target.
+Itโ€™s too much value and flexibility as a massive 7/7 reach with a 4/4 trample buddy, but you can choose between other modes.
+The shield counter also gives it further stabilizing power, which is nice on an expensive play.

 #4.
 Elder Gargaroth